 A person accused of the crime of false imprisonment can raise a legal defense on his behalf.
 A good defense can often get a PC 236 charge reduced or even dismissed.

-Fortunately, there are a variety of legal defenses that are applicable to California false imprisonment charges.
+Fortunately, there are a variety of legal defenses that are applicable to false imprisonment charges.
 Also, a skilled California criminal defense attorney can present a defense on an accused's behalf.
 Five common defenses include:

 - Legal Authority to Restrain